syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 </table>
 N> 1.
 Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.
 N> 2.
 Syncfusion components are available in [nuget.org](https://www.nuget.org/) N> 3.
+Starting with v15.3.0.x, a new Visual Studio add-in "Syncfusion Reference Manager" for WPF, and Windows Forms platforms is included.
+Using this add-in, you can easily add the necessary reference assemblies to your projects in an automated way.
+Please refer to this [link](https://help.syncfusion.com/extension/syncfusion-reference-manager/overview) for more information.
+N> 4.
 The above mentioned assemblies is supported from .NET Framework 4.0 onwards.
-N> 4.
+N> 5.
 Chart conversion is not supported in ASP.NET Core (Targeting .netcoreapp) and Xamarin platforms.